joeycharlesworth/lisbonblockchainweek/README.md

 actionText: View the Events →
 actionLink: /events/

-description: Berlin Blockchain Week is a community-organized initiative.
+description: Lisbon Blockchain Week is a community-organized initiative.
 We have no single owner.
 It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
 We invite projects, individuals and anyone interested in fruitful and educational discussions to join us.

-tagline: 5-11 September 2018
+tagline: 4-11 November 2018

 features:
 - title: Full Node